Nourine-Sabry/SMOC2_fibrosis_RNAseq/README.md

 ## Goal of the analysis:

-- The aim of this project is to
+- The aim of this project is to investigate how induction of SMOC2 in kidneys affect the progression of kidney fibrosis and to identify affected genes and biological pathways associated with fibrosis.

 ## Workflow: